-Water heaters should be installed in well-ventilated areas — not just for fire safety requirements and nitrous-oxide buildup, but also because poor ventilation can shorten the lifespan of the water heater.
+Water heaters should be installed in well-ventilated areas — not just for fire safety requirements and nitrous-oxide buildup but also because poor ventilation can shorten the lifespan of the water heater.

 A water heater should not be placed in an area susceptible to flood damage.
-Water can rust out the exterior and pipes, decreasing the life expectancy and efficiency of the unit.
+Water can rust out the exterior and pipes decreasing the life expectancy and efficiency of the unit.
 A water heater is best placed in an easily accessible area for maintenance.
 It should also be readily visible for fire and health-hazard requirements.

 The inspector may wish to inquire as to whether the water heater was installed professionally.
-Homeowners may install their own units to save money, but the installation of a tankless gas water heater, for example, requires more skill than the average DIY task.
-In the case of the owner-installed tankless gas water heater, the home inspector may want to check the gas pipe work for leaks to determine whether there is adequate ventilation.
+Homeowners may install their own units to save money but the installation of a tankless gas water heater for example requires more skill than the average DIY task.
+In the case of the owner-installed tankless gas water heater the home inspector may want to check the gas pipe work for leaks to determine whether there is adequate ventilation.

 The life expectancy of the water heater depends a great deal on the volume of water used.
 Using large quantities of water means that the water heater will have to work harder to heat the water.
-In addition, the greater the volume of water, the greater the corrosive effect of the water will be.
+In addition the greater the volume of water the greater the corrosive effect of the water will be.

 Construction Quality of the Water Heater

-As with most household systems and components, you get what you pay for in a water heater.
-Cheaper models will generally have a shorter lifespan, while more expensive models will generally last longer.
+As with most household systems and components you get what you pay for in a water heater.
+Cheaper models will generally have a shorter lifespan while more expensive models will generally last longer.
 A good indication of a water heater’s construction quality is its warranty.
 Longer warranties naturally imply sounder construction.
-According to a 2007 Consumer Report that deconstructed 18 different models of water heaters, it was determined that models with longer warranties invariably were of superior manufacturing quality, with nine- and 12-year models typically having larger or higher-wattage heating elements, as well as thicker insulation.
+According to a 2007 Consumer Report that deconstructed 18 different models of water heaters it was determined that models with longer warranties invariably were of superior manufacturing quality with nine- and 12-year models typically having larger or higher-wattage heating elements as well as thicker insulation.
 Models with larger heating elements have a much better resistance to mineral buildup or scum.

 Pay attention to the model’s features.
-Porcelain casing, for example, provides an additional layer of protection against rusting, and a greater level of heat insulation.
-Some models come with a self-cleaning feature that flushes the pipes of mineral deposits, which is an important consideration in the unit’s lifespan.
+Porcelain casing for example provides an additional layer of protection against rusting and a greater level of heat insulation.
+Some models come with a self-cleaning feature that flushes the pipes of mineral deposits which is an important consideration in the unit’s lifespan.
 Models with larger or thicker anodes are better-equipped to fight corrosion.

 Maintenance and Parts Replacement

-Although an older model may appear to be well-maintained, a question arises: Is the maintenance worth it?
-Warranties often exclude labor costs, so a good rule to follow is that if the total repair cost per year is greater than 10% of the cost of buying and installing a new water heater, it is probably not worth replacing damaged parts.
+Estimating the life span of a water heater may appear to be well-maintained, a question arises: Is the maintenance worth it?
+Warranties often exclude labor costs so a good rule to follow is that if the total repair cost per year is greater than 10% of the cost of buying and installing a new water heater it is probably not worth replacing damaged parts.

 It is debatable whether the cost in time and money of replacing the sacrificial anode in a water heater is worth the benefit of prolonging the use of the existing water heater by a couple of years.
-In the tricky process of emptying the tank and replacing the anode, it is easy to damage the unit, and, as some warranties can be voided by anode replacement, the cost of future repairs or maintenance that might otherwise be covered must be considered.
+In the tricky process of emptying the tank and replacing the anode it is easy to damage the unit and as some warranties can be voided by anode replacement the cost of future repairs or maintenance that might otherwise be covered must be considered.